I’m Jason, an aquarium fanatic that has been a fish hobbyist for almost three decades.

 My Experience Breeding Fish

-Since then, I’ve bred species such as:
+Since then, I’ve bred the following marine species:

-- Several species of African cichlids – mostly yellow lab cichlids
+- African cichlids – mostly yellow lab,

 - Betta fish